jsanz/elastic-workshop/docs/01-setup.md

 ### Set up: Docker Compose

 On the `/lab` folder you have a `docker-compose.yaml` file with the definition of all the services for this lab.
+It refers to a number of variables stored in the `.env` file.
+You may want to adapt this file but by default it should be fine.

-First time you run it will take some minutes since it needs to download all the images, so maybe you'll want to run `docker-compose up --no-start` from a location with good bandwidth *before* the workshop to ensure you have all the docker images installed.
+First time you run it will take some minutes since it needs to download all the images, so maybe you'll want to run `docker-compose pull` and `docker-compose build` from a location with good bandwidth **before** the workshop to ensure you have all the docker images installed.

-To start the Elastic Stack services you can run `docker-compose start workshop-elasticsearch workshop-kibana` and then check their status with `docker-compose ps` and `docker-compose logs -f`.
+To start the Elastic Stack services you can run `docker-compose up -d es01 es02 kibana`.
+This command will start two nodes of Elasticsearch and a Kibana instance.

+Once running you can check their status with `docker-compose ps` and `docker-compose logs -f`.
-### Set up: Local installation

-You can download both Elasticsearch and Kibana from <https://www.elastic.co/start> and follow the simple instructions: just download and run both services.
+If everything goes as expected you can visit kibana from `http://localhost:5603`.

 ## Getting [Open Sky][3] data into Elastic